-While I will readily claim that I don't know the intricacies of Japanese deep culture, the internet seems to be a bountiful resource for unsourced second-hand bullshit.
 A combination of poor English proficiency, unverified trivia, and selection bias is to blame for these persistent reductionist quirps on Japan.
-It reminds me of the American fixation on teriyaki and ninjas as the emblematic Japanese "thing," whereas their prevalence in the source country isn't as predominant.
-Bordering on otherism and reliant on whatever's most inflammatory and eye-catching, it presents a false image of a rather banal existence in Japan.
+It reminds me of the American fixation on teriyaki and ninjas as the emblematic Japanese "thing," whereas they're a footnote in the source material.
+Reliant on whatever's most inflammatory and eye-catching, it's lazy, presenting a false image of a rather banal existence in Japan.
 The result?
 Well, take any Japanese language course or take a peek into English teaching forums.
 They're both full of people chasing ghosts.

 Japan has a lot of good and a lot of bad.
 Trouble is, the genuine societal issues facing Japan are suppressed domestically and wholly eclipsed overseas.
 Discourse on overworking, social stratification, and political apathy that might have parallels with my own country?
 Nah, how about we talk about their WaCkY pOrN that I just can't seem to get enough of.
 And to have that baggage constantly loom over your head, intertwined with your outward appearance and wholly out of your circle of agency, it gets old.

 We were all Americans in a progressive state that prided themselves over cultural pluralism.
 Yet growing up in Irvine, California I saw a very distinct cultural divide between first-generation kids.
 Some kids adhered closely to their household's repetitions and they balanced both aspects of their identity, the inside and outside, as if it was the natural order of life.
 Kids bathing in post-9/11 media came home to carpeted multi-generational households, not because they chose to but because they inherited cultural plurality.
 Because children are obliviously vicious to one another, they might receive flak because of differences in behavior, but what can they do?
-It's something they regard as inherent to their family-centric self-image.
-Others seemed eager to embody America wholly, whether it was a natural progression or a calculated decision molded by social pressures.
-Any parental influence was met with indifference or conscious resistance.
+It's something regarded as inherent to their family-centric self-image.
+Others seemed eager to embody America wholly, whether it was a gradual progression or a calculated decision molded by those social pressures.
+Parental influence met with indifference or conscious resistance.
 The Korean-American kids in particular exhibited this divide with shocking polarity.
-Parents were either a source of perpetual embarassment or just their parents.
+Parents were either a source of perpetual embarassment, people to hide away, or just their parents.
 Lunch contents signalled homogeny or exclusion.